 common mistakes Factorial

-Common mistakes when using Factorial for check math or programming exercise
+Common mistakes with Factorial: check math or programming exercise

-CalculaTudo: Review the most common mistakes around Factorial for check math or programming exercise before making a decision.
+Avoid common mistakes in Factorial for check math or programming exercise by reviewing units, periods and assumptions before comparing.

 How to use Factorial for check math or programming exercise